Kronstadt rebellion: Final attack

-On March 16, as Kronstadt accepted a proposal for Russian Red Cross emergency food and medicine, Tukhachevsky's reinforced army of 50,000 prepared to take the island and its 15,000 rebels.
+On 16 March, as Kronstadt accepted a proposal for Russian Red Cross emergency food and medicine, Tukhachevsky's reinforced army of 50,000 prepared to take the island and its 15,000 rebels.
 Compared with prior attempts, the attackers enjoyed better numbers, morale, and leaders, including prominent Bolshevik officers Ivan Fedko, Pavel Dybenko, and Vitovt Putna.
-Tukhachevsky's plan consisted of a six-column (Note: Two columns from the north, four from the south) approach from the north, south, and east preceded by intense artillery bombing, which began in the early afternoon.
+Tukhachevsky's plan consisted of a six-column approach from the north, (Note: Two columns from the north, four from the south) south, and east preceded by intense artillery bombing, which began in the early afternoon.
 Both the Sevastopol and Petropavlovsk suffered casualties from direct hits.
 The effects were more psychological, on rebel morale, than physical.
 The bombing ended by night and, like prior attacks, the rebels anticipated foot soldiers, who arrived before dawn.
 Most of the Bolshevik troops concentrated south of the island to attack from the south and east, while a smaller contingent of cadets gathered to the north.

 Blanketed by darkness and fog, the northern soldiers silently advanced in two columns towards the island's forts.
 Despite their camouflage and caution, one column was discovered by spotlight cutting through barbed wire.
 The rebels unsuccessfully tried to persuade their attackers not to fight, but the Bolshevik cadets carried on, charging and retreating with many deaths until they captured the first two forts.
-Dawn of March 17 broke the fog and cover of night.
+Dawn of 17 March broke the fog and cover of night.
 Exposed, the two sides fought with heavy casualties, mainly by machine gun and grenades.
 By the afternoon, the Bolsheviks had taken several forts and the cadets had reached Kronstadt's northeast wall.
 The final northern forts fell by 1 a.m.

 The larger southern group timed its assault to follow the northern group's lead by an hour.
 Three columns with machine guns and light artillery approached Kronstadt's harbour while a fourth column approached the island's vulnerable Petrograd Gate.
 Darkness and fog hid the shock troops from rebel searchlights, who were then able to overpower the rebels in the south of the city but were then met by the other forts' machine guns and artillery.
 Caught in the open, rebel reinforcements forced the Bolsheviks to retreat.
 More than half of the 79th Infantry Brigade had died, including delegates from the 10th Party Congress.